Devos the Devastator: Powers, abilities, and equipment

 Devos wears an armored battlesuit that granted him tremendous strength and physical resistance.
 The suit is equipped with an energy blaster with automated targeting devices mounted on his right shoulder.
 It can fire projectiles with bazooka force from either shoulder, as well as poison gases or frost grenades via left wrist device and emit powerful electric shocks inside the outer surface of his armor.
 His helmet is also equipped with sophisticated internal sensor systems, designed to allow him see into otherwise invisible portions of the spectrum.
 It contains a "Luminator", which produces blinding lights.
 The anti-gravity generators in his exoskeleton enables him to fly at subsonic speeds.

 The Arsenal Planet

 Devos has access to numerous space vessels, advanced weaponry, and robotic servants, including Sedators (warrior robots), Servo-bots (robots capable of performing maintenance work aboard Devos's starship), and Bouncer-Bots (large humanoid units built to handle and capture specimens for study).

 In other media

 Devos the Devastator appears in the Moon Girl and Devil Dinosaur episode "The Borough Bully", voiced by Fred Tatasciore.
-This version speaks in third person.
+This version speaks in an illeism.